ethersphere/bee-docs/docs/learn/DISC/erasure-coding.md

 | Paranoid  | 87      | 36      | 241.7%     | 18               | 483.3%            |
 | Paranoid  | 89      | 37      | 240.5%     | 18               | 494.4%            |

-Let's take our previous example and adjust it slightly.
-Instead of a source data consisting of 321 (3 * 107) chunks, we will add 19 chunks for a total of 340 chunks.
+### Example Cost Calculation

+For each redundancy level, there are m + k = 128 chunks, where m are the data chunks (shown in column "Data Chunks") and k are the parity chunks.
+If the number of chunks in the data being uploaded are an exact multiple of m, then the percent cost of the upload will simply equal the one shown in table B from the section above in the "Percent" column for the corresponding redundancy level.

+#### Exact Multiples

+For example, if we are uploading with the Strong redundancy level, and our source data consists of 321 (3 * 107) chunks, then we can simply use the percentage from the "Percent" column for the Strong level - 19.6% (63 parities / 321 data chunks).

+#### With Remainders

+However, generally speaking uploads will not come in exact multiples of m, so we need to adjust our calculations.
+To do so we need to use table C from the section above which shows the number of parities for sets of chunks starting at a single chunk for each redundancy level up to the maximum number of data chunks for that level.
+Then we simply sum up the total parities and data chunks for the entire upload and calculate the resulting percentage.

+Let's say for example we have a source file of 340 chunks which we want to upload with the Strong level of protection.
+Referring to table B, we see for the Strong level there are 21 parity chunks for each 107 data chunks.
+340 / 107 = ~3.177, meaning our upload will have three full sets of 128 chunks where m = 107 and k = 21.
+The remainder can be calculated from the modulus of 340 % 107 = 19

 Looking at our chart, we can see that at the Strong level for 19 data chunks we need 9 parity chunks.
 From this we can calculate the final percentage price: 72 / 340 = 21.17%.